plasma-group/pigi/packages/docs/src/pg/src/plasma/design.rst

 *Simple support for all tokens*

-There is no additional complexity adding any number distinct tokens, including non-fungible assets.

-A downside is *Large token denominations*
+There is no additional complexity adding any number distinct tokens, including non-fungible assets, a downside is *Large token denominations*

 Because each token must be assigned a serial number, one cannot mint arbitrarily small tokens.
 This is because at some point the gas cost of redeeming the token will be larger than the value of the token itself.

+*Transactions Format*

 For every block in the Plasma Cash chain, a merkle root must be published to the root chain.
 This root can either be a merklized list, or a merkle patricia tree.
 In the merklized list, each index of the leaf nodes corresponds to the token ID.